ENRG-tr/enrgdaq/README.md

 ## Pre commit hooks

-We use pre-commit hooks to ensure that the code is formatted correctly and that the tests pass before committing.
 To install the pre-commit hooks, run the following command:

 ```
 pre-commit install